aykahsay/Crop-Recommendation-Capstone-Project/README.md

 ## 📎 **License**

-This project is for academic and educational purposes under the USIU-A DSA3020 VA course.
+This project is developed for academic use under the **USIU-A DSA3020 VA** course.

 ---